deadlydog/Connex/ReadMe.md

 I did not code the Game Engines myself though; I used the ones from Andre LaMothe's `Tricks of the Windows Game Programming Gurus` book.
 Also, all of the sounds and music for this game were from 3rd party sources as well.

-I've uploaded the code and installer for posterity sake.
+I've uploaded the code and assemblies for posterity sake.
 Feel free to check out [the source code](src/) 🙂 However, please don't judge me by it as it was written near the start of my programming career when I still had much to learn 😉